SussexPAL/PythonCrashCourse/Scripts/object_oriented_3.md

         book = Book(title, author, year)
         self.book_shelf.append(book)
 ```
-The actual variable 'book' will only stay in memory as a pointer for as long as the method is being run.
-But the actual OBJECT will persist, as it gets added to 'book_shelf'.
+The actual variable 'book' is local, and so won't stay stay in memory outside of this method.
+But the actual OBJECT will persist, as it gets added to 'book_shelf', a property of the library.
 So long as the library object stays in scope, the book will too.

 Now we're going to add a method to allow a student to borrow a book from a library.
 Again, there are different ways we could do this.
 We could have this be:
 * a method of the student `student.borrow(book, library)`